-School districts are embracing Gatekeeper's comprehensive suite of school bus video and data offerings for the complete fleet of school buses.
+School districts are embracing Gatekeeper's comprehensive suite of school bus video and data offerings for their complete fleet of school buses.
 For example, in August 2022, the Company announced a \$1.2 million contract with an existing school district customer in Tennessee to upgrade its entire 390 school bus fleet to Gatekeeper's new suite of offerings.
 In November 2022, the Company announced a \$1.9 million contract with an existing school district customer in Florida for a full-fleet upgrade.
-Gatekeeper has well-established relationships with school districts throughout North America and has installed approximately 47,000 wireless enabled intelligent mobile data collectors and more than 100,000 video devices on school buses for more than 3,500 school district customers.
+Gatekeeper has well-established relationships with school districts throughout North America and has installed approximately 50,000 MDCs and more than 100,000 video devices on school buses for more than 3,500 school district customers.